Master Token Board ABA: 8 Steps for Effective Implementation

 Implementing a reward system can present several challenges, but understanding these issues and their solutions can lead to positive outcomes.
 Here are some common challenges along with effective strategies to tackle them:

-• Loss of Interest: If a child shows reduced enthusiasm for the token board, refreshing the rewards or redesigning the board can reignite engagement.
+• : If a child shows reduced enthusiasm for the token board, refreshing the rewards or redesigning the board can reignite engagement.
 Personalizing symbols based on the child's interests can significantly enhance motivation and adherence.
 As Erin, a contributor at You Aut-a Know, emphasizes, "Making sure that your learner is earning a strong reinforcer (based on their own preference) will help increase their motivation to engage in the desired responses to earn it!"

 The central node represents the overall topic, while each branch shows a specific challenge.
 The sub-branches detail strategies to overcome those challenges, making it easy to see how to tackle each issue.